ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 - pain may feel like a burning or tingling sensation

-- pain may worsen when the hands and feet get cold or during emotional stress
+- pain may worsen when the hands and feet get cold or during emotional stress or exercise

 - intermittent claudication – pain in the legs, ankles, or feet (arch of the foot) when walking